-The naval power Athens (from the area of Attica) and the territory of its allies, the Delian League (in yellow).
+The Delian League, in yellow.
 Athens made it an empire, seeking opportunity and protection and believing empire a natural order for the superior.
-Then came the Peloponnesian War (431-04 BCE) and disaster.

-Herodotus chronicled the Greco-Persian War and became a source for modern scholars.
+Herodotus chronicled the Greco-Persian War, and he was to be a source for modern scholars.
 He was a Greek from what today is Turkey, the modern day city of Bodrum, then called Halicarnassus.
-Herodotus has been called the "Father of History" and described as the first historian known to collect his materials systematically and to consider the material's accuracy – hardly the method of ancient oral story telling.
+He has been called the "Father of History" and described as the first historian known to collect his materials systematically and to consider the material's accuracy – hardly the method of ancient oral storytelling.
 Herodotus attempted to pass along to his readers information unadorned.
 This included geographical information and descriptions of local ethnicities.
 He was not writing to praise his gods as priest-writers had, but his view of godly interventions did slip into his writing as in his description of a storm that wrecked much of the Persian fleet as an intervention by Zeus.

-Unlike religious dogmatists, he admitted that he was conveying a personal point of view – that he was being subjective.
-And he wanted to be fair with those on both sides of a conflict.
+Unlike previous storytellers he admitted that he was conveying a personal point of view – that he was being subjective.
+But he wanted to be fair with those on both sides of a conflict.
 This made him vulnerable to the prejudices common among the Greeks, and they called him a "barbarian-lover."

-He did describe the Greco-Persian War, however, like some in the 20th century were to describe the Cold War: between freedom and slavery.
-The Persians he saw as on the side of slavery and the Greeks on the side of freedom.
-From a Greek perspective this view is understandable.
+Herodotus described the Greco-Persian War like some in the 20th century were to describe the Cold War: a conflict between freedom and slavery.
+He saw the Persians on the side of slavery and the Greeks on the side of freedom.

-Writing about the wars between Persia and the Greek city states, Herodotus claimed to be reporting only that which had been told him, relying on his ability to dismiss what appeared absurd.
+Writing about the wars between Persia and the Greek city states, Herodotus claimed to be reporting only that which had been told him, relying on his ability to dismiss what appeared to him as absurd.
 The problem was that people doing the telling were prone to myths that arose soon after an event.
-There was not a lot of sophistication around that put people on guard against confusing fact with pleasing interpretations.
+There was not a lot of sophistication around that put people on guard against confusing facts with pleasing interpretations.

-The writer Thucydides (460 – c.
-395) approximately 24 years younger than Herodotus and outliving him by 30 years, chronicled the great war that followed the Greco-Persia of 499-49: the Peloponnesian War of 431-04.
-Thucydides is considered the first modern journalist-historian.
+The Greek writer Thucydides was approximately 24 years younger than Herodotus and outlived him by 30 years.
+He chronicled the great war that followed the Greco-Persia of 499-49: the Peloponnesian War of 431-04.
+Thucydides is considered the first really modern journalist-historian.
 He surpassed Herodotus in recording events with precision and impartiality.
 He was an Athenian from a wealthy family and had been educated in rhetoric and philosophy.

-He approached his subject with observations and questions rather than preconceptions.
+He tried to approach his subject with observations and questions rather than preconceptions.
 He tried to avoid writing propaganda or the distortions created by romanticism.
 He has been called the father of the school of political realism, which views the relations between nations as based on might rather than right.
 He wrote of what he believed should be a standard for journalists and historians: